Configurable Communications Masts

 STS Defence is contracted by Rohde & Schwarz to lead the design and development of the configurable communications masts on the Royal Navy’s future Type 26, City class frigate.

 These twin masts will be mounted above the mission bay to provide space for a variety of antennas and isolation screens.
 The starboard mast will predominantly be used for U/VHF communications, with 4G, GPS and ship-to-shore satellite communications antennas on the port mast.

 The challenge is to optimise deck space by mounting communication and sensor antennas on structural masts, delivering continuous 360° coverage and providing the required frequency isolation to manage electromagnetic interference, whilst allowing technology to evolve through obsolescence, design changes and upgrades with minimum impact.

-STS Defence has undertaken extensive computer modelling of the masts’ RF performance and structural characteristics which lead to achieving Lloyd’s accreditation.
+Extensive computer modelling of the masts’ RF performance and structural characteristics has been performed which has led to the achievement of Lloyd’s accreditation.